-The 11-day North Vietnam tour package, tailor-made by Lotussia Travel Hanoi is ideal for family holidays, travel with kids or small group holidays and those seeking an off-the-beaten path holidays to Vietnam.
+The North Vietnam Tour Package 11 Days, tailor-made by The Vietnam Cycling Team Hanoi is ideal for family holidays, travel with kids or small group holidays and those seeking an off-the-beaten path holidays to Vietnam.
 Different travel, outdoor activities have been added to the tour such as overland expeditions, ethnic culture experience, day walking tour, countryside cycle, boat trip, junk cruise, sea kayaking, water puppet show, cooking class.
 The tour takes you through both north-vietnam popular tourist destinations and less travel places including Mai Chau, Tam Coc, Ba Be National park, Bao Lac, Cao Bang, Dong Van, Meo Vac, Yen Binh, Quan Ba, Ha Giang, Bac Me, Halong bay and Hanoi.

 Day 3: Tam Coc – Hanoi.

 Cycle along the village roads with beautiful sightseeing and friendly local people.
 Arriving in Hoa Lu, we will visit Hoa Lu – The Acient Capital and the remaining two temples of Dinh King & Le King.
 Have lunch in a local restaurant then travel back to Hanoi.
 Free afternoon for your personal discovery.
 Overnight in Hanoi.

 Day 4: Hanoi – Ba Be National Park.

 Leaving hotel, we will travel northwards along national road 3.
 Stop in Thai Nguyen City after about 2 hours drive for visiting the Museum of Ethnology.
 Leaving Thai Nguyen and continue the road ride to Cho Moi township for lunch break and then continue the road ride to Na Phac junction.
 Visit a local Dzao village before arriving hotel around late afternoon.
 Dinner & overnight in a stilt house (homestay).